Introduction

 The Correct Interpretation

 John 10:30-36 – “I and the Father are one.
-Then the Jews picked up stones again to stone him.
-Jesus answered them, ‘I have shown you many good works from the Father; for which of these do you stone me?’.
-The Jews answered him, ‘We are not stoning you for a good work, but for blasphemy, because you, being a man, make yourself God.’
+Then the Jews picked up stones again to stone Him.
+Jesus answered them, ‘I have shown you many good works from the Father; for which of these do you stone Me?’
+The Jews answered Him, ‘We are not stoning You for a good work, but for blasphemy, because You, being a man, make Yourself God.’
 Jesus answered them, ‘Is it not written in your law, ‘I said, You are gods’?
-If then the law called them gods, to whom the word of God came (and the Scripture cannot be broken), do you say of him whom the Father sanctified and sent into the world, ‘You blaspheme, because I said, ‘I am the Son of God’’?“
+If He called them gods, to whom the word of God came-and the Scripture cannot be broken-do you say of Him whom the Father sanctified and sent into the world, ‘You blaspheme,’ because I said, ‘I am the Son of God’?“

-Notice that they have misunderstood, and this misinterpretation is also being made by Oneness and Trinitarians.
-But Christ answers them by saying: “Say ye of him, whom the Father sanctified, and sent into the world, Thou blasphemest, because I said, I am the Son of God?“.
+Notice that they misunderstood, and this misinterpretation is also being made by Oneness and Trinitarians.
+But Christ answers them by saying, “Say ye of Him, whom the Father sanctified and sent into the world, Thou blasphemest, because I said, I am the Son of God?“.
 What did Christ actually claim, according to His words?
 He claimed that He was the “Son of God” and not that He was God Himself!
-Such words make perfect sense, since the unity between God and Jesus makes Jesus truly a Son of God, for it is impossible to be in unity with God and still not be His son.
+Such words make perfect sense, since the unity between God and Jesus makes Jesus truly the Son of God, for it is impossible to be in unity with God and still not be His son.

 We conclude, therefore, that Jesus’ words were referring to the unity of thought and purpose that He has with His Father.
 To conclude, I leave the following text for reflection: